If you’re wondering how long fish can last in the fridge before going bad, you’re in the right place!

 How Long Does Raw Fish Last In The Fridge?

-If you’re unable to cook them within this time, it’s better to freeze the remaining pieces at a temperature of 0°F or less.
+If you’re unable to cook the fish within this time, it’s better to freeze the remaining pieces at a temperature of 0°F or less.

-It’s recommended, though, that you consume them within three to eight months if frozen.
+It’s recommended, that you consume fish within three to eight months if frozen.
+Shellfish can last a little longer, up to 12 months in the freezer.
 There will be differences in the flavor and texture the longer you keep raw fish in the freezer.

 Lean fish, such as cod, flounder, halibut, Pollock, rockfish, and sea trout, can last for up to eight months in the freezer.